 We Can Help

 Members have access to a wealth of information on the Member Website, including health and well being articles, healthy recipes, eLearning courses.
 In addition, members also have access to telephonic counseling and access to brief face-to-face counseling.
-Contact us at 800.383.1908 to access your VITAL WorkLife EAP or to learn more.
+Contact us at 800.383.1908 or through your VITAL WorkLife App to access your EAP or to learn more about your resources.